Mercurius360/SCS-File-Updater/README.md

 4. Click **Update** to create a new .scs

 The new file will appear in the same folder with `_vX_Y_Z` appended.

+## Requirements
+- WinRAR or 7zip

+## Updates
+- v1.0.1 - Allows multiple files to be updated at the same time